Causes of Cleft Palate

 - When your child begins to speak in sentences, a speech pathologist will evaluate their speech.
 Speech therapy and/or surgery may be needed.

-- If surgery is needed, your child will see a plastic surgeon that will perform pharyngeal flap surgery.
+- If surgery is needed, your child will return to see a plastic surgeon that will perform speech surgery.

 - Your child will usually stay in the hospital two to four days after surgery until they are drinking well.